Wood Won’t Take Wood Stain? (Here’s The Fix!)

 To strip the sealer off, use CitriStrip or any other paint stripper but ensure the stripping compound is compatible with wooden surfaces.
 Some chemical and solvent-based strippers can damage the wood, so stay away from them.

 Follow the manufacturer’s instructions to know how to use the paint stripper.
-If you are using CitriStrip, you need to apply thick coats on the surface and leave for 30 minutes before scraping it off with a paint scraper.
+If you are using CitriStrip, apply thick coats on the surface and leave for 30 minutes before scraping it off with a paint scraper.

-You can also clean the surface with a damp cloth.
-But, this only works for a small amount of sawdust.
+Or, clean the surface with a damp cloth but this works only for a small amount of sawdust and small surfaces.

 4. Softwood or Tight-Grained Wood